436F6E6E6F72/Project3/readme.txt

  *  Describe whatever help (if any) that you received.
 **************************************************************************** */

-The only help I used was from the textbook, documentation for the Algs4 library, and the Wikipedia article on A*.
+The only help we used was from the textbook, documentation for the Algs4 library, and the Wikipedia article on A*.

 /* *****************************************************************************